gk646/magique/README.md

 **With these simple steps you created your first project with `magique`!**

-_Note: You need to have cmake and a valid C++20 compiler installed_

 ### Is magique for you?

 `magique` is aimed at **lower-level game development** in C++.
 It's intended to be the starting point for a game project and meant to be **extended by user written code**!
 As such it does not have all solutions for any game!
-Instead, it tries to offer many optional general purpose modules that find usage in a multitude of projects.
+Instead, it tries to offer many _optional_ general purpose modules that find usage in a multitude of projects.
 However, there are some **fundamental principles and restrictions** that you have to follow when using magique:

-- Game template
+- **Game template**
-    - You have to overwrite the core/Game.h class and implement your game logic in its virtual methods
+    - You have to overwrite the `core/Game.h:Game` class and implement your game logic in its virtual methods
-- ECS (entity component system)
+- **ECS** (entity component system)
     - Every game object is supposed to be an entity with components
-    - The PositionC component is implicit for every object! (look at _ecs/Components.h_)
+    - The PositionC component is implicit for every object! (see: `ecs/Components.h`)
-- Physics
+- **No Advanced Physics**
-    - There is no builtin physics system apart from your reaction to a collision
+    - There is no builtin physics engine apart from your reaction to a collision
-        - To add a custom physics system you can disable the collision SetEnableCollisionHandling (false); and integrate a physics engine
+        - You can of course disable integrated collision handling and roll your own physics engine

 Other than the listed points magique is very modular and customizable and many modules can be disabled or replaced by user code with _no overhead_.

-_**Even if you don't want to use the whole engine there are plenty of interesting concepts within `magique` that you can use or learn from.**_
+_**Even if you don't want to use the whole engine there are plenty of interesting concepts within `magique` that you can use (copy) or learn from.**_

 ### Documentation